Panic freedom

 Solution B: add a precondition

-The type system of Rust doesn't allow the programmer to formalize the assumption that multiply_by_two expects a small u8.
+The type system of Rust doesn't allow the programmer to formalize the assumption that square expects a small u8.
 This becomes possible using hax: one can annotate a function with a pre-condition on its inputs.

 The pre-conditions and post-conditions on a function form a contract: "if you give me some inputs that satisfies a given formula (the precondition), I will produce a return value that satisfy another formula (the postcondition)".
 Outside this contracts, anything might happen: the function might panic, might run forever, erase your disk, or anything.

-#[hax_lib_macros::requires(x < 16)]
+#[hax_lib::requires(x < 16)]

 fn square_requires(x: u8) -> u8 {